ploetz-zeller/symbio-documentation/docs/admin/administration/permissions/permissions.md

 Procedure as follows:

-1. Create an user and grant editor application role, eg. Architect, so that this user is able to modify.
+1. Create an user and grant editor application role, eg. Architect _(use the "Change permissions" dialog to set that in newer versions of Symbio)_, so that this user is able to modify.

 2. Go to Permission Sets and create a Permission Set for Viewer
     -	Show Element